kurtkanaskie/product-recommendations-v1/README.md

 ### Train BigQuery to Predict Customer Propensity

-Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml)
+Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml), then return here to setup Spanner and Apigee.

+Once that is complete, in the BigQuery console select the `prod_recommendations` table, then click PREVIEW to view the results.
+Make note of the `userId` values.
+The API Proxy uses those in the request (see below).

+___
-    NOTE: Internal Google users, running the tutorial will require purchasing BigQuery flex slots which may require you to file an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.
+**NOTE:** Internal Google users, running the tutorial will require purchasing BigQuery flex slots which may require you to file an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.

-Then return here to setup Spanner and Apigee.
+___

 ### Setup Spanner Product Catalog